All Products

 Important

-A RAM user or a RAM role that has account-level permissions can perform operations on resources within the entire account.
-Make sure that the permissions granted to the RAM user or RAM role meet your expectations and follow the principle of least privilege.
+A RAM user or RAM role with account-level permissions can perform operations on all resources in the account.
+Make sure the permissions you grant follow the principle of least privilege.

-• The Action element lists all read-only actions that do not support tag-based authorization.
+The Action list includes all read-only actions that do not support tag-based authorization:

 {